thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

-the implementation of the integration of the constitutive equations over a time step, to minimize errors during implementation, to facilitate the portability of constitutive equations between solvers, and to help achieve reproducible and efficient code [@helfer_introducing_2015;@cea_mfront_2019].
+the implementation of the integration of the constitutive equations over a time step, to minimize errors during implementation, to facilitate the portability of constitutive equations between solvers, and to help achieve a reproducible and efficient code [@helfer_introducing_2015;@cea_mfront_2019].
 For that purpose, `MFront` uses a source file with a syntax very close to a physical/engineering description of the constitutive model, and generates `C++` code specific